Azure/azure-sphere-samples/Samples/WifiConfigViaBle/readme.md

     - Set the SDK_ROOT variable in this file to point to the root directory of your Nordic SDK install.
 Specifically, replace the words "CHANGE_THIS_TO_YOUR_NORDIC_SDK_PATH" with the correct path, changing any backslashes ("\") to forward slashes ("/") in the path.
 For example: macros="SDK_ROOT=C:/Users/ExampleUser/source/nRF5_SDK_15.2.0_9412b96;…"
 1. Open this .emProject file in the Segger IDE.
 1. Build and debug the application (F5).

+**Note:** Deploying this application to the nRF52 may fail because the Azure Sphere app is preventing the nRF52 from starting.
+If this happens, temporarily unplug the **MT3620 board** and try deploying to the nRF52 again.

 You can also use Azure Sphere to deploy the nRF52 app itself.
 See the [reference solution for External MCU update](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/ExternalMcuUpdateNrf52).